sktime/enhancement-proposals/steps/08_benchmarking/step.md

     evaluation_results: `path_where_to_save`
 ```

 The yaml file based and Python interfaces for specifying and evaluating experiments can coexist.
-For simpler experiements where only sktime modules and standard settings are used, users can use the yaml interface.
+For simpler experiments where only sktime modules and standard settings are used, users can use the yaml interface.

 For more bespoke experiments, the Python interface can be used.